 As for that book…I combed Swakopmund, and then greater Namibia, and then Jo’burg and greater S. Africa but could not find What to Expect anywhere!
 I bought some other funny books that are not published stateside that scared me away from mince (ground meat), but not that stupid What to Expect book!
 Until the very last bookstore I checked in Capetown had it (of course it was the last because I didn’t keep looking, but I was also at the end of my hormonal rope and fresh out of ideas).

 Do yourself a favor and don’t buy this book.
-My real recommendation is that you purchase Your Pregnancy Week by Week, Fifth Edition or just be happy with your doctor’s advice and what the BabyCenter emails tell you.
+My real recommendation is that you purchase Your Pregnancy Week by Week or just be happy with your doctor’s advice and what the BabyCenter emails tell you.